fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Added: Compatibility with plugin WooCommerce FedEx Shipping Pro by Techspawn.
+* Improved: Added global JS flag `window.can_update_payment_methods` to allow preventing updating the payment methods fragment.
 * Fixed: Compatibility with plugin Rvvup for WooCommerce.
-Stop showing message to confirm redirection after successful payment.
+Prevent update of payment methods section during payment cause payment to fail.
 * Fixed: Login form at checkout not accept certain characters for passwords.

 = 4.2.0 - 2026-03-10 =